rust-lang/rfcs/text/3519-arbitrary-self-types-v2.md

 Since then, other use-cases have become clear where crates need to make their own smart pointer types with similar powers.

-One use-case is cross-language interop (JavaScript, Python, C++), where other languages' references can’t guarantee the aliasing and exclusivity semantics required of a Rust reference.
+One use-case is cross-language interop (JavaScript, Python, C++).
+In many cases, automatic code generation tools need to represent foreign language pointers or references somehow in Rust, and often, we want to call methods on such types.
+But, other languages' references can’t guarantee the aliasing and exclusivity semantics required of a Rust reference.
 For example, the C++ `this` pointer can't be practically or safely represented as a Rust reference because C++ may retain other pointers to the data and it might mutate at any time.

+What is a code generator to do?
+Its options in current stable Rust are poor:

+* It can represent foreign pointers/references as `&T`, with a virtual certainty of undefined behavior due to different guarantees in different languages
+* It can represent foreign pointers/references as `*const T` or `*mut T` but can't attach methods.
+* It can represent foreign pointers/references as a smart pointer type (`CppRef<T>` or `CppPtr<T>`) but can't attach methods.

-Yet, calling C++ methods intrinsically requires a `this` reference.
-With "arbitrary self types", smart pointer types can be created which obey foreign-language semantics and can be used in safe Rust code:
+ With "arbitrary self types", smart pointer types can be created which obey foreign-language semantics and yet allow method calls:

 ```rust
 #[repr(transparent)]